Craig Johnston: International career

 Johnston was approached by Jock Stein in the early 1980s with a view to him playing for Scotland as he was eligible through his father.
-Johnston declined Stein's offer and also resisted calls to play for his country Australia in 1981 and 1984.
-He instead chose to represent England at under-21 and 'B' team level.
-Early in his career in England he had described playing football for Australia as "like surfing for England."
-Johnston was also eligible to represent the South African national side due to being born there but was never approached or offered by the South African federation to play for them.
+Johnston declined Stein's offer.
+He did represent England at under-21 level against Norway in September 1980 at The Dell and against the Republic of Ireland at Anfield in February 1981.
+Johnston was also eligible to represent South Africa.